-Please note that due to the Coronavirus, we will aim to move our services online starting with Mothering Sunday 22 March 2020 at 10am.
+Please note that due to the Coronavirus, we have temporarily moved our services online as of Mothering Sunday 22 March 2020.
 All information about to how to join can be found by clicking here.

 - To read the most recent details about Sunday services, including hymns and readings click CURRENT SERVICE LEAFLET

 - For Common Worship prayer resources click DAILY PRAYER

 - To explore other prayer materials click RESOURCES

 - For information about monthly meditative evening service click TAIZE